vue-styleguidist/vue-styleguidist/docs/docs/Deployment.md

 ## Deploy on GitHub Pages

 [Github Pages](https://pages.github.com/) can be very useful to host static websites.
-It needs a little more digging than for netlify.
-It actually uses your repository as the static pages themselves.
+It needs a little more effort than Netlify.
+It uses your repository files as the static pages themselves.

-Create a repo called `yourgithubid.github.io` and enable github pages on it.
-Add an index.html in it.
+1. Create a repo called `yourgithubid.github.io`.
+Replace yourgithubid by your github id.
+1. Enable github pages on it. `Settings > Options > Github Pages`
+1. Add an index.html in it.
+Whatever the content is, it does not matter.

-You can now access your page at https://yourgithubid.github.io/
+1. Check that you can access the created page at https://yourgithubid.github.io/

-Next, run `styleguidist build`.
-Them upload (commit) in the same repository the contents of your `styleguide` folder.
-Go to the url and see the styleguide live.
+1. Next, back on your library, run `styleguidist build`.
+1. Upload (commit) in the `yourgithubid.github.io` repository the contents of your `styleguide` folder.
+1. Go to the url and see the styleguide live.

 ## Automate deployment on travisCI

 Zeit and Netlify make it easy for your website publication to be automated.
 If you are going with GitHub pages though, because it is free for instance, you might want to build automation yourself.

-This is how the very documentation you are on is deployed automatically
+This is how the very documentation you are reading is deployed automatically

 ```yml
     deploy: